cabforum/servercert/docs/EVG.md

 ### 14.2.2.
 Enterprise RAs

-The CA MAY contractually authorize the Subject of a specified Valid EV Certificate to perform the RA function and authorize the CA to issue additional EV Certificates at third and higher domain levels that are contained within the domain of the original EV Certificate (also known as an Enterprise EV Certificate).
-In such case, the Subject SHALL be considered an Enterprise RA, and the following requirements SHALL apply:
+The CA MAY contractually authorize a Subscriber to perform the RA function and authorize the CA to issue additional EV Certificates.
+In such case, the Subscriber SHALL be considered an Enterprise RA, and the following requirements SHALL apply:

-1. An Enterprise RA SHALL NOT authorize the CA to issue an Enterprise EV Certificate at the third or higher domain levels to any Subject other than the Enterprise RA or a business that is owned or directly controlled by the Enterprise RA;
-2. In all cases, the Subject of an Enterprise EV Certificate MUST be an organization verified by the CA in accordance with these Guidelines;
+1. In all cases, the Subscriber MUST be an organization verified by the CA in accordance with these Guidelines;
-3. The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA;
+2. The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA; and
-4. The Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#1113-final-cross-correlation-and-due-diligence) MAY be performed by a single person representing the Enterprise RA; and
+3. The Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#1113-final-cross-correlation-and-due-diligence) MAY be performed by a single person representing the Enterprise RA.

-5. The audit requirements of [Section 17.1](#171-eligible-audit-schemes) SHALL apply to the Enterprise RA, except in the case where the CA maintains control over the Root CA Private Key or Subordinate CA Private Key used to issue the Enterprise EV Certificates, in which case, the Enterprise RA MAY be exempted from the audit requirements.
+Enterprise RAs that authorize the issuance of EV Certificates solely for its own organization are exempted from the audit requirements of [Section 17.1](#171-eligible-audit-schemes).
+In all other cases, the requirements of [Section 17.1](#171-eligible-audit-schemes) SHALL apply.

 ### 14.2.3.
 Guidelines Compliance Obligation